jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## E-Exams as an logistics problem

 As seen above, e-exams can be immensely more efficient in terms of logistics, compared to a paper based exam.
 There are however still some shortcomings.
-Especially the personel that is needed in order to supervise the examinees is costly.
+First of all the allocation of student to their respective test taking location, completely get replaced, as their are not test taking locations any more.
+This makes the process of exam coordination way easier.
+Second, an exam takes many humans to supervise students during their exam.
 This can be improved by e-exams.
-For these improvements to really take effect we need to take earlier considerations into account.
+To ensure, these improvements really take effect we need to take earlier considerations into account.
 As we discussed open book exams are realizable quite easily using e-exams.
 As open book exams allow for the use of any material, for the einschränkung of Material usage there really is no need for supervision.

 A nother reason for supervison might be that, students collaborate and thus cheat the idea of open book exams.
 This can be counterd through the use of heavy randomization.
 As students encounter questions at different times, collaboration to answer them is hardened.
 Also copy and pasting must be repressed, as it allows for quick sharing of answers.